manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		- **Target** - *"C:\Program Files\Git\git-bash.exe" --cd-to-home*
 		- **Start in** - *%HOMEDRIVE%%HOMEPATH%*

-	1. Modify **Start in** and point to the desired location, preferably the directory where your Clone resides.
+	1. Modify **Start in** and point to the desired location, preferably the directory where your clone resides.
-	   Remove --cd-to-home.
+	   Remove `--cd-to-home`.

 		Change to -